Article Shortcut

 Crypto Dashboard

-In the Crypto Dashboard, investors can follow different crypto info pages and receive their information updates!
-The information on the info page is gathered from multiple sources.
+In the Crypto Dashboard, investors can follow different crypto info pages and receive information updates gathered from multiple sources.

 So now, investors don't need to visit all over the place to look for information.
 They can turn on their notification and get a comprehensive look at the crypto!